TheCamilovisk/ChurnPredictionApp/README.md

 ### Finish instance setup and running the app

-Inside the instance, the first the uploaded package.
+Inside the instance, unzip the uploaded package.

 ```
 unzip package.zip